“The Jack Clement Years”

-Jack Clement appeared to be so intent in offering their talents only to keep them on the road, which would ensure a steady flow of dollars.
+Jack Clement appeared to be so intent in offering the "Stoneman" talents was only to keep them on the road.
+This would ensure a steady flow of dollars.
 Throughout the Jack Clement years he neglected to promote them.
 This would have brought them the long-lasting recognition they deserved.
-No steady flow of significant material was ever made available.
-Unbeknownst to the Stonemans, they were again to be offered a chance to perform at The Grand Old Opry and other venues of significance that would promote them.
-Regardless of the exposure these locations would give, Jack Clement as manager and holder of "Power of Attorney" turned these opportunities down, as these venues did not earn the dollars he pursued.
-Short sighted neglect, certainly.
-No appearances that would help promote were acceptable, rather just the endless dollar earning shows that would see the Stonemans travel the length and breadth of North America.
+No steady flow of significant material was ever made available to them.
+Unbeknownst to the "Stoneman's", they were again to be offered a chance to perform at The Grand Old Opry again, and other venues of significance that would promote them.
+Regardless of the exposure these locations would give, Jack Clement as manager and holder of "Power of Attorney" turned these opportunities down as these venues did not earn the dollars he pursued.
+Short sighted neglect? certainly.
+No appearances that would help promote the "Stoneman's" were acceptable, rather just the endless dollar earning shows that would see them travel the length and breadth of North America.

-Contrary to other sources, the Stonemans held no control over their finances.
+Contrary to other sources, the "Stoneman's" held NO control over their own finances.
 This was entrusted to their management.
-The Stoneman’s were given a token weekly payment, with the odd bonus, throughout the management connections with Jack Clement.
+The "Stoneman’s" were given a token weekly payment, with the odd bonus throughout their management connections with Jack Clement.
 The amount was decided by management.
 They were provided with just enough to live on.
-All other earnings were said to be invested for their future!
+All other earnings were said "to be invested for their future!"

-The Stonemans continued only to be paid this token amount during their successful syndicated TV show years, entightled: "Those Stomping, Swinging Stoneman's".
+The "Stoneman's" continued only to be paid this token amount during their successful syndicated TV show years, entightled: "Those Stomping, Swinging Stoneman's".

-On a further occasion, Re: the loss of the recording contract with RCA.
-The Stonemans having turned up for a planned appearance session were told to go home as their contract had been terminated.
-It was later through an apologetic Chet Atkins that they discovered they had been “blacklisted” due to the uncontrolled outbursts of Jack Clement to RCA representatives.
-Also considered was the fact that Jack Clement, due to his other intoxicating preferences that would leave him incapable of completing the production of a Stonemans album, he was therefore ineffective in fulfilling his commitments to RCA.
+On a further occasion, Re: the loss of thier recording contract with RCA.
+The "Stoneman's" having turned up for a planned appearance/recording session were told to go home as their contract had been terminated.
+It was later through an apologetic Chet Atkins that they discovered they had been “blacklisted”.
+This was due to the uncontrolled outbursts of Jack Clement to some senior RCA representatives.
+Also considered by RCA was the fact that Jack Clement, due to his other intoxicating preferences, would leave him incapable of completing the production of a "Stoneman's" album, He was deemed therefore ineffective in fulfilling his commitments to RCA.
 These incidents contributed to him being discharged (fired) of his relationship with RCA.

-The Stonemans did not reap any monetory or promotional gains throughout these years.
+The "Stoneman's" did not reap any monetory or promotional gains throughout the Jack Clement managerial years.
 In actual fact this talented family survived their experiences, through hard, exhaustive, committed work.
 To entertain the audience was always essential.
 The audience was, and still remains a partnership, an important heart in their lives.

-The highlight of the Stonemans career was when they were awarded in 1967, for their contribution and unrivaled talents, the CMA’s "Vocal Group of the Year".
+The highlight of the "Stoneman's" career was when they were awarded, in 1967, for their contribution and unrivaled talents, the CMA’s "Vocal Group of the Year".
 The first ever awarded.
-Again this was not used as a promotional tool.
+Again this was never used as a promotional tool.

-Throughout these management years the family had not advanced professionally or otherwise.
+Throughout these Jack Clement management years the family had not advanced professionally or otherwise.
 Later reflections would reveal that they were, and had been in a healthier position prior to the Jack Clement experience.
 These years of stress sadly took their toll on the family.
 Struggle came along with illness for some members of the family.
-Then there was the untimely death of “Pop” in 1968.
+Then there was the untimely death of father Ernest “Pop” in 1968.

 Due to the obvious lack of commitment, the pressures of having to live without due reward, and the ongoing problems of Jack Clements personal persuasions, the family, upon advice, eventually decided that the management agreement would be terminated.

 There was without doubt, and as engagement agreements testify, some fruitful monitory gains throughout this managerial time.
-The Stonemans did not benefit, and as they were to be informed later, there were no investments to share at termination.
+Though the "Stoneman's" did not benefit, and as they were to be informed later, there were no investments to share at termination.
 The obvious question arises.
-“What happened to show fees etc and or any investments??”
+“What happened to show fees etc., and or any investments??”

 Time For Change

-Recovery and attempts to maintain the Stonemans successful status within the industry proved to be difficult.
+Recovery and attempts to maintain the "Stoneman's" successful status within the industry proved to be difficult.
 A change in name to "The Stoneman Family" proved also to be unsuccesful.
 Time, missed opportunities, stress, ill health, and loss would prove to be problematic in reestablishing former prominence.

 Though the talents of individual members had not diminished, and were still appreciated, previous events and ever-changing tastes within the Country Music scene led to a decline in bookings for the family as a group.
 Attempts to rediscover and adopt the successful years when the family and “Pop” Stoneman played Old Time Music, was to a diminishing audience.
 Ill health within the family would lead to an ever changing line up.

 The three surviving family members, sisters, Patsy, Donna, and Roni still perform together whenever possible.
-They remain in demand, for the most part by the institutions that preserve Old Time Music and offer entertainment to an audience, old and young alike.
+They remain in demand, for the most part by the institutions that preserve Old Time Music and offer entertainment to appreciative audiences, old and young alike.